-The most delicate kinds of embroidery are worked with fine netting silk, one strand of which is drawn out.
+Netting Silk in Embroidery is one of the most delicate kinds of embroidery and is worked with fine netting silk, one strand of which is drawn out.

 embroideries.
 They are celebrated for a number of reasons.

 Punched Work is another type of embroidery that has been used to described different types of embroidery.
 Most people today, when thinking of Punch or Punched Embroidery automatically think of the type that has the loops of top of the fabric (similar to a hooked rug).
 This type of embroidery has been around for centuries.
 The other Punched Work, as described and illustrated here, is more of a drawn work.